govtmirror/cybergis-client-spec/1.0/cybergis-client-spec-glossary-1.0.md

 A glossary file is generally a tab delimited TSV file.
 However, it can be delimited in a variety of ways.
 The delimiter is set in the properties file.

+### Columns

+A glossary file contains the following columns: term and definition.

 ## Examples